stephen-dooley/exam-system/README.md

 ### Run the RMI registry
-Assuming  your machine can run javac, run the following commands  to run the RMI registry:
+Assuming  your machine can run javac, run the following commands to run the RMI registry.

-`$ cd ~/ExamSystem/out/production/ExamSystem`
+Navigate to the directory where you want to set up the RMI registry `$ cd ~/ExamSystem/out/production/ExamSystem`

+Run the RMI registry
 `$ rmiregistry`

 ### Run the Exam System Server and Client